fcunial/String-Kernel/README.md

 ### Configuration

-Please refer to the [libhugetlbfs HOWTO](https://github.com/libhugetlbfs/libhugetlbfs/blob/master/HOWTO) and to the [huge pages LWN article](https://lwn.net/Articles/376606) for more details.
+Please refer to more specialized documentation for details on huge pages (for example, the [libhugetlbfs HOWTO](https://github.com/libhugetlbfs/libhugetlbfs/blob/master/HOWTO), the [Huge Pages LWN article](https://lwn.net/Articles/376606), the [Red Hat Performance Tuning Guide](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/performance_tuning_guide/sect-red_hat_enterprise_linux-performance_tuning_guide-memory-configuring-huge-pages)).
 Here we just present a quick walkthrough.
 In Linux, one can list the page sizes supported by the system with:
 ```
 $ pagesize --all
 4096